Are You Aware of the New ANSI/ISEA 107-2015 Standard & Hi-Viz Clothing?

 Superior Glove’s Derek Coughlin and 3M’s Katie Aune joined up to discuss the new ANSI/ISEA 107-2015 standard and how it will affect hi-viz clothing.
-Below is an overview of what you missed, click here for the full webinar.
+Below is an overview of what you missed!

-Gloves are a new addition to the ANSI/ISEA 107-2015; to meet the standard a high-viz glove must have 5 square inches of background material and 5 square inches of retroflective material as seen below.
+Gloves are a new addition to the ANSI/ISEA 107-2015; to meet the standard a high visibility glove must have 5 square inches of background material and 5 square inches of retroflective material as seen below.

 The standard mentions three options for background material colors:

 - Fluorescent orange-red

 The Occupational Safety and Health Administration (OSHA) suggests contrasting your environment.
 The example Katie provided was in the oil and gas field where barrels will be bright orange and to stay noticeable in that environment a worker should wear yellow hi-viz clothing.

 Although the standard only outlines three types of jobs where hi-viz PPE should be worn; any job where there is low light, poor weather conditions, nighttime work or simply the desire for added awareness can benefit from this standard.

 According to Derek, there may be a slight premium on hi-viz material, however based on OSHA statistics, 70% of hand injuries occurred when workers were not wearing gloves.
 The average cost of lost time due to injury is $7,500 so in comparison, a slightly more costly glove may save more money in the long run.

 Want to figure out what your average cost savings could be?